kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

       print("Hello World")

-renders as:
+This renders as:

 .. code-block:: python

    print("Hello World")

 All code blocks have a :guilabel:`Copy` button.
-Clicking the button copies the code in the code block to the clipboard.

-Sphinx's :rst:`code-block` directives have many options:
+Clicking the button copies the code to the clipboard.

-You can **add a caption** using the :samp:`:caption: {CAPTION_TEXT}` option:
+To **add a caption** to a code block, use the :samp:`:caption: {CAPTION_TEXT}` option:

 .. code-block:: javascript
    :caption: Example code

-   .log("Hello World")
+   console.log("Hello World")

 To show **line numbers** in the code block, use the ``:linenos:`` option: